Advertiser Disclosure

 Final Thoughts

-If you’ve considered applying for either card, we hope this in-depth comparison guide has made that decision much easier for you.
+If you’ve considered applying for either card, we hope this in-depth comparison guide has made your decision much easier.

 The United Explorer card is worth applying for United loyalists who want extra perks when they fly on the Chicago-based carrier.
-Its earning rate is not as competitive as other travel cards on the market, and United MileagePlus miles are always subject to devaluation.
+Some statement credits are more useful than others and can help justify the higher annual fee.

-On the other hand, the Chase Sapphire Preferred card is far superior if your goal is to rack up points and save money on travel across various airlines and hotels.
-The flexibility of Ultimate Rewards points simply can’t be beaten by most credit cards.
+On the other hand, the Chase Sapphire Preferred card is far superior if you aim to rack up points and save money on travel across various airlines and hotels.
+Most credit cards can’t beat the flexibility of Ultimate Rewards points.

-That said, there’s no reason why you can’t have both cards, especially since neither one comes with an exorbitant annual fee.
-While the Chase Sapphire Preferred card provides better earning rates in almost every bonus category, the United Explorer card comes with interesting perks like a Global Entry, TSA PreCheck, or NEXUS credit and a free checked bag just by holding the card.
+That said, there’s no reason why you can’t have both cards, especially since neither has an exorbitant annual fee.
+While the Chase Sapphire Preferred card provides better earning rates in almost every bonus category, the United Explorer card has interesting perks like a Global Entry, TSA PreCheck, or NEXUS credit, and a free checked bag just by holding the card.

-As always, you’ll want to crunch the numbers to see if both annual fees are worth paying in the long run.
-No matter which card you end up with, understanding the perks that come with each card can help you make the most of your yearly membership cost.
+Crunch the numbers to see if the annual fees are worth paying in the long run.
+No matter which card you get, understanding the perks of each card can help you make the most of your yearly membership cost.

 Frequently Asked Questions